-Our proposal can be considered an integrated and cross-cutting approach to achieving scalability in exa-scale systems.
+Our proposal can be considered an integrated and cross-cutting approach to achieving scalability for Exascale computing.
 The first technique addresses scalability limitations that arise due to unreliable components and the software stack layers that enable reliability through checkpointing.
 The second technique addresses limitations from the structure of the applications that are being run.
 The third technique targets scalability bottlenecks in the runtime and how the application exercises the runtime.
-The combination of these techniques will yield substantial advances in reliability and efficiency as we march toward exa-scale computing.
+The combination of these techniques will yield substantial advances in reliability and efficiency as we march toward Exascale computing.